iansu/devbox-setup/mac.md

   * postgres
   * mysql
   * sqlite
+  * redis
-* Configure MySQL and Postgres to start on boot by following the homebrew post-install instructions
+* Configure MySQL, Postgres and Redis to start on boot by following the homebrew post-install instructions

 ## Vagrant